How to share expenses and split costs using a Spreadsheet

 How about using a mobile app or a web-app?

-Naturally, because there’s an app for everything, there’s also an app for splitting bills.
+Naturally, because there’s an app for everything, there’s also an app for splitting bills, expenses and costs.
 In fact there are hundreds!
 What are the disadvantages for using these apps?

 - everyone needs to sign up for the service